zurichat/Documentation/docs/sidebar.md

-#Sidebar Documentation
-Documentation of the protocols for sidebar
+# Documentation of the protocols for sidebar

-#### Adding plugin to the Sidebar
+### Adding plugin to the Sidebar
 Example url:
 > https://example.zuri.chat/sidebar
 ###### Sample Response